SynapseIP Help

 • Search & Trends: Discover patents and publications through hybrid keyword and semantic search, visualize filing trends over time, by CPC code, or by assignee, and set up proactive alerts for new filings that match configurable criteria;

-• Scope Analysis: Paste a product description or draft claim set to run a semantic comparison against independent claims in the corpus and surface potential overlap signals for early FTO and infringement-risk triage;
+• Scope Analysis: Input a product description, invention disclosure, or draft claim set to run a semantic comparison against independent claims in the SynapseIP database.
+The closest matching independent claims are returned with similarity scoring for preliminary FTO and infringement-risk analysis.;

-• IP Overview: Analysis and insights on the AI/ML IP landscape with subject matter saturation, activity rates, momentum, and CPC distribution.
+• IP Overview: Investigate the AI/ML IP landscape through information and insights on subject matter saturation, activity rates, momentum, and CPC distribution of AI/ML-related patents and publications.
 Option to focus on specific assignees.

 Search & Trends